-Across the plaza at South Temple Street, The Joseph Smith Memorial Building, (801) 240-1266, is a community center operated by the LDS Church.
-Tours are offered daily, as well as some films.
-The building also has a chapel, two restaurants, and a public facility introducing visitors to genealogical research.
-The Joseph Smith Memorial Building was formerly the Hotel Utah and its lobby has been elegantly restored with a stained glass ceiling and intricate mouldings.
+The Joseph Smith Memorial Building is a community center and event venue operated by the LDS Church.
+The building has a chapel, 12 banquet rooms, three restaurants, and FamilySearch Center, a public facility introducing visitors to genealogical research.
+Also in the the Joseph Smith Memorial Building is the Legacy Theater with free showings of the movie Meet the Mormons.
+The historic building was formerly the Hotel Utah and its lobby has been elegantly restored with a stained glass ceiling and intricate mouldings.